Old Montreal

 • Cocktail and Aperol sprittz on table with a woman seated in the background

-The go-to spot for classic Italian.
-This neighbourhood favourite serves up a perfect negroni or Aperol spritz, freshly made pasta, and friendly service.
+The must-visit spot for classic Italian cuisine.
+This popular neighborhood restaurant offers the perfect Negroni or Aperol Spritz, freshly made pasta, and friendly service.

 • Wine bottles in a wooden wine rack

-This French bistro has been a refuge for artists and local business people since 1980 and serves up quality cuisine with professionalism and class.
-Don’t forget to check out the wine cellar of over 11,000 bottles that have been tucked away for decades.
+This French bistro, a haven for artists and local businesspeople since 1980, offers high-quality cuisine with professionalism and elegance.
+Be sure to take a look at the wine cellar, which holds over 11,000 bottles preserved for decades.

 • Wheel of cheese on a board with a knife

-Upscale and elegant, this classic French cuisine restaurant dishes out top-quality Quebec cheese, fine wines, and homemade desserts.
+Chic and elegant, this classic French cuisine restaurant offers premium Quebec cheeses, fine wines, and homemade desserts.
 The weekend brunch is not to be missed.

 Sightseeing